itssubhodiproy/Ace-It-Articles/alternateReadme.md

 * Established multiple functionalities to support individual user contributions and an admin panel to issue the articles.
 * A simplier minimalistic user interface with 0 ads.

 Of course, no one platform will serve all need of a creator since your needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Thanks to all the people have contributed to expanding this project!

 _follow this `README.md` file for get started_